-If the profiles or cluster of profiles are ordered based on a user defined gene set, referred to as a query gene set, then there will be several additional buttons (Figure 27).
+If the profiles or cluster of profiles are ordered based on a user defined gene set, referred to as a query gene set, then there will be several additional buttons (Figure 24).
 The button Click to plot only profile query set genes replots the window with only profile genes that also belong to the user defined gene set.
 Pressing the button, will cause the button to be replaced with a Click to plot all profile genes button which pressing will revert to the original window.
 Above the Profile Gene Table and Profile GO Table are two buttons, the Profile Query Gene Table and the Profile Query GO Table.
 Pressing the Profile Query Gene Table displays a table with all genes assigned to the profile that also belong to the query gene set.
 Pressing the Profile Query GO Table displays a gene enrichment table for just the genes assigned to the profile that are also part of the query set.
 If the profile is part of a non-singleton cluster of profiles, then two additional buttons will appear, the Cluster Query Gene Table and Profile Query GO Table buttons.
-These buttons are analogous to the Profile Query Gene Table and Profile Query GO Table buttons, but are based on all genes in the query set that are assigned to any profile that is part of the profile buttons, but are based on all genes in the query set that are assigned to any profile that is part of the profile buttons.
+These buttons are analogous to the Profile Query Gene Table and Profile Query Gene Table and Profile Query GO Table buttons.

+Query GO Table buttons, but are based on all genes in the query set that are assigned to any profile that is part of the profile's cluster of profiles.

 If the profile window was opened by clicking on a row in the main gene table as described in Section 4.1, then a button will appear to plot only the gene of the row that was clicked on.
-This is the Click to plot only gene STAM2 button on the left side of Figure 28.
-Once the button is pressed, the button will be replaced with the
+This is the Click to plot only gene STAM2 button on the left side of Figure 25.
+Once the button is pressed, the button will be replaced with the Click to plot all profile genes button (right side of Figure 25), which if pressed again will revert the window back to its original state.